|

 and an interest in tropical climes took him to Cuba where he worked

 photography, then in its infancy.
-Hearing about the possibility of
+Hearing in 1848 about the possibility of

 moderately profitable and held his interest for a while.
 It seems